-Introduced in 2017, the Academic Track will provide a small number of interns with opportunities to undertake clinical research, gain experience in medical education, or enhance their leadership and management skills.
+Introduced in 2017, the Academic Track provides a small number of interns with opportunities to undertake clinical research, gain experience in medical education, or enhance their leadership and management skills.
 The HSE's National Doctors Training and Planning (NDTP) are funding these posts.
 Essentially, as an intern on the academic track you will gain the same clinical experience as other interns and receive the same Certificate of Experience, in addition you will:

-- Have protected time during the working week to undertake a research project/participate in medical education/become involved in a quality improvement project at your hospital. - Be assigned an academic supervisor in addition to your clinical supervisors.
-The academic supervisor will provide you with guidance and support in carrying out your project. - Have access to research seminars and workshops, and additional training and education. - Have access to a research bursary for up to €2,000 to cover your research costs (e.g. bench fees). - Be required to achieve the same competencies as all other interns, and you will need to complete the same mandatory elements of intern training as all other interns in addition to your academic goals.
+- Have protected time within the working week during one three-month rotation to undertake a project relating to clinical research, medical education or healthcare leadership and management. - Have an academic supervisor in addition to your clinical supervisors.
+The academic supervisor will provide you with guidance and support in carrying out your project. - Have access to research seminars and workshops, and additional training and education. - Have access to a research bursary for up to €2,000 to cover your research costs (e.g., bench fees). - Be required to achieve the same competencies as all other interns, and you will need to complete the same mandatory elements of intern training as all other interns in addition to your academic goals. - Participate in an end of programme national showcase event that highlights the various outputs from the Academic Track programme.